kamranatdremio/JMeter4Dremio/README.md

 This document describes how to configure, run and analyze the results of a JMeter test plan for Dremio.

-### Download Dremio’s JDBC Driver:
+### Download Dremio’s JDBC Driver
-Download the latest jdbc driver: https://www.dremio.com/drivers/jdbc
+Download the latest jdbc driver from Dremio's website: https://www.dremio.com/drivers/jdbc

-### Download & Install JMeter:
+### Download & Install JMeter
-_JMeter requires Java 8 or higher_
+> _JMeter requires Java 8 or higher_

 Download the binaries: https://jmeter.apache.org/download_jmeter.cgi
 1. Extract the binaries to a directory